 In about 1070 the abbey and its outbuildings were burnt again by Hereward the Wake and a force of Danes, who hauled off its treasure.
 After yet another fire in 1116 the abbey was rebuilt once more and much of this Norman cathedral, with an Early English west front of about 1210, survives today.
 Next year marks the 900th anniversary of its founding in 1118.

-Peterborough thus is one of the greatest medieval cathedrals, and arguably one of the most important 12th-century buildings, in England.
+Peterborough is thus one of the greatest medieval cathedrals, and arguably one of the most important 12th-century buildings, in England.
 Despite Cromwell’s soldiers’ vandalism in the civil war, its still remarkably intact.
 It has many of the features of a showstopping cathedral: a Norman gatehouse, cloisters, a pretty (if small) close with fine limestone buildings (one contains an exemplary new visitor centre).

 Just two things are missing.
 Firstly, the cathedral has no tall spire or tower.
 Its squat central tower had to rebuilt in the 1880s to save the whole cathedral from collapse; plans to put a huge spire on top were considered but then dropped.
 There is an asymmetric tower and two small spires at the West End, but its real triumph is the rhythm of its three gothic arches, not its height.
 Unlike most other English cathedrals Peterborough does not look particularly impressive from a distance: any contribution to the skyline has been negated by postwar office blocks nearby.
 This is a cathedral to appreciate close up, not from a distance.